trufflesuite/truffle/README.md

 - `develop`: Work targeting stable release (v5)
 - `next`: Not currently in use

-Please make pull requests against `develop`.
+Please make pull requests against `develop` branch.

 There is a bit more information in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.